web analytics

 Start date of closure: June 21, 2024

-Closure is from Harms Road to Wahkiacus.
-It does not impact the rest of the Trail between Lyle and Klickitat.
+Closure is only from Harms Road to Wahkiacus and does not impact the rest of the Trail between Lyle and Klickitat.

 Swale Canyon is a unique resource and upgrades such as decking and railings on the many trestles, removal of debris piles, and placement of gravel in the many sections of the trail where the original railroad ballast rock made travel difficult.
 Significantly, the debris piles removed from Swale Canyon are anticipated to be utilized in the pending Suburbia Bridge replacement project.